g3w-suite/g3w-suite-documentation/projectsettings.md

 This submenu lists the fields associated to the table of the vector.

-The check box relating to the **`WMS`** column defines whether or not the values contained in this field will be available following the query on the WebGis service.
+The check box relating to the **`WMS`** column defines whether the values contained in this field will be available following the query on the WebGis service.

  ![](images/manual/qgislayerproperties_wmsfields.png)